-For research of up to five years, the programme will usually fund up to a maximum of two international conference attendances.
-For research beyond five years, the programme will usually fund up to a maximum of two international conference attendances per five year or part of five year research period.
+For research of up to five years, the programme will usually fund up to a maximum of two international conference attendances (two people attending one conference or one person attending two conferences).
+There are no limits on the number of UK conference attendances.
+For research beyond five years, the programme will usually fund up to a maximum of two international conference attendances per five years or part of five year research period.

 Essential items of equipment plus maintenance and related costs not included as part of estates should be input in this section.
 These can be lease or purchase costs.